boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Tooltip section

-You can configure the `tooltip` section to showcase the additional information in the widget’s tooltip without affecting the visualization.
+You can configure the `tooltip` section to showcase additional information in the widget's tooltip without affecting the visualization.
 Refer to [this section](/visualizing-data/working-with-widgets/tooltip-customization/) for more details on configuring the tooltip fields.

 ### Step 3: Settings menu options

 You can `filter,` `format,` and `Rename` the data displayed in the widget from the settings menu options.
 To open the settings menu, click the `settings` icon.

-The following screenshots shows the various settings menu options based on the type of field configured in the type of section.
+The following screenshots show the various settings menu options based on the type of field configured in the type of section.

 **Measure field in values**